-This guide covers 13 proven automated business ideas that work in 2025.
-You'll learn what makes each one tick, how much it costs to start, and which tools you need.
+This guide covers 13 proven automated business ideas that work in 2026: what makes each one tick, what it costs to start, and which tools you need.

 What Is an Automated Business?